LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 ### Previous and next horizontal context

-When the active context is heading-backed, its authored H1–H6 level defines the horizontal lane.
-The lane contains every nonempty heading-backed context at the same authored level in the active navigation root, ordered by document order.
-Generic DOM containment does not split that lane.
-Thus an H3 under one H2 can move horizontally to an H3 under another H2, while an intervening H2 is skipped.
-A semantic region associated with a heading inherits that heading's authored level and participates in the same lane.

-When the active context has no heading level, horizontal movement has no destination because no authored heading lane is active.

-Malformed heading ranks are preserved rather than silently repaired.
-Heading order problems belong to accessibility auditing; they do not cause horizontal navigation to reinterpret an H2 as an H3 or vice versa.
+Build the horizontal route from the direct semantic context of each target in native focus order.
+Collapse consecutive targets that share the same direct context into one stop.
+Include headed and unheaded landmarks, named regions, sections, articles, forms/search regions, fieldsets, semantic lists, and configured application regions.
+Page/root targets may form a route stop where no narrower semantic context applies.

 Horizontal movement does not wrap.
-At the first or last context in the active lane, keep focus and context unchanged and announce the boundary.
+At the first or last semantic region in the route, keep focus and context unchanged and announce the boundary.
+Heading rank does not filter or reorder this route.

 When moving horizontally, use the first target in the destination's flattened target sequence.
 Previous focus history does not change the entry point.